 What Are Ethereum Gas Fees?

 Ethereum gas fees are transaction costs paid to compensate network validators (also known as miners or stakers) for processing and confirming operations on the Ethereum blockchain.
-Every action on the Ethereum network—whether it’s transferring ETH, minting an NFT, or executing a smart contract—requires computational effort.
-Gas fees are the mechanism that measures and prices this effort.
+Every action on the network, whether it’s transferring ETH, minting an NFT, or executing a smart contract, requires computational effort.
+Gas fees are the mechanism that measures and prices that effort.

-Gas is denominated in gwei, which is a fractional unit of ETH (1 gwei = 0.000000001 ETH).
-The actual fee you pay is calculated based on three factors:
+Gas is denominated in gwei, which is a fractional unit of ETH (1 gwei equals 0.000000001 ETH).
+The actual fee you pay is calculated based on three factors.

 - Gas Limit – The maximum amount of computational work you’re allowing the transaction to consume.